sbaker-dev/pyGenicPipeline/docs/Setup/setup.md

 ### GUI

-To install the GUI go the releases part of the [github page][GHP] and download the most up to date release
+To install the GUI go the releases part of the [github page][GHP] and download the most up to date release.
+Once you have download this ....
+[TODO write this once complied]

 [GHP]: https://github.com/sbaker-dev/pyGenicPipeline